Ireland’s History at the Rugby World Cup

 The starting pack reads like a who’s who of international rugby, including the host nation, who are many pundits’ pick to prevail.
 Other teams prominent in the pre-competition outright betting market include New Zealand and South Africa.

-The best Rugby World Cup betting sites offer several markets to bet on, including name the finalists, to qualify, player of the tournament, and more.
+The best rugby betting sites offer several markets to bet on, including name the finalists, to qualify, player of the tournament, and more.
 Fans can even predict the tournament’s top try scorer.
 Make predictions, follow the play, and cheer home your team.

 Ireland’s chances and odds of winning the Rugby World Cup